mreddycap/git-essentials-livelessons/README.md

 - `git init`: initialize current folder as a git repository
 - `git clone <url>`: brings the git repo from `<url>` to the current folder
-- `git status`: tess us what we need to know about our repository
+- `git status`: tells us what we need to know about our repository

 - `git add <FILE>`: adds `<FILE>` to the stagin area
 - `git commit`: open a text editor to write commit message